ava-labs/hypersdk/README.md

 time of a block when running on powerful hardware.

 ### Multi-Dimensional Fee Pricing
+Instead of using a single, fungible fee unit (like "gas"), the `hypersdk` incorporates 5 fee dimensions (bandwidth, compute, storage[read], storage[create], storage[modify]) to compute transaction fees.

 TODO: instead of relying on a single price/units, there are 5

 This allows for better resource utilization of the entire network.